babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 var { ...y, } = { a: 1};
 ```

-This will now throw a SyntaxError.
+This will now throw a syntax error.

 After: